 Always one to look on the bright side, all this doom and gloom brings great opportunity for the domestic investor — yes, that’s you and me!

 Firstly, given we’re not beholden to anyone except ourselves, we can focus on the long-term rather than chasing monthly or quarterly performance goals.
 Think three years ahead, not three days.

 Secondly, lower stock prices today means the prospects of capital appreciation sometime in the future are greater.

 Thirdly, as share prices fall, dividend yields rise.
 And dividends are far more stable and predictable than share prices.
 Plus, they are cold hard cash, in your pocket.

-And fourthly, with the Aussie dollar still riding high, even after its recent falls, US stocks are still attractive.
+, with the Aussie dollar still riding high, even after its recent falls, US stocks are

 There’s nothing like having multiple ways to profit.